JohannesJanning/UMDO_Working_Example/README.md

 Govindarajan, B., Sridharan, A., 2020. *Conceptual Sizing of Vertical Lift Package Delivery Platforms*.
 Journal of Aircraft 57, 1170–1188. https://doi.org/10.2514/1.C035805

-**Uncertainty propagation based on**:
+**PCE uncertainty propagation based on**:

 Ben D. Phillips, Joanna Schmidt, Robert D. Falck, Eliot D. Aretskin-Hariton (2025). *End-to-End Uncertainty Quantification with Analytical Derivatives for Design Under Uncertainty*.
 Journal of Aircraft, Volume 62, Number6. https://doi.org/10.2514/6.2024-4219

 ## Disclaimer

-This repository is intended as a research and educational example accompanying ongoing PhD research in uncertainty-aware aerospace design.
+This repository is intended as a research and educational example in uncertainty-aware aerospace design.
 The implementation is under active development and should not be considered a validated engineering design tool.